Asyan77/Asyan77/README.md

   </picture>

 <p align="center">
-<strong>A dynamic and results-driven BIPOC queer full-stack female software engineer</strong>
+<strong>A dynamic and results-driven female software engineer</strong>
   <p align="center">
 <strong>Spirited about making an impact in, but not limited to, social justice, healthcare, mental wellness, fitness, climate justice, human rights, equality, education, or sustainability.
 Clearly, I'm a very passionate person!</strong>